fletcherm/gr_jug_2011/one/01_slide.md

 !SLIDE
-# Ruby for Desktop Applications?
+# Ruby for desktop applications?
 Yes we can. #

 !SLIDE
 ## (credit Mike Karlesky) ##